Porges/ways-to-play/src/games/pai-tong/index.md

 ## Pong

-The game is also played in Malaysia under the name <span class="noun" lang="ms">Pong</span>.
+The game is also played in Malaysia under the name <span class="noun aka" lang="ms">Pong</span>.
 In @GamblingGamesOfMalaya [p.
 137–8] it is described as being played with Mahjong tiles, but I think it is probably also played with {%a ceki%}.
 According to the book, it is played in the state of [Kelantan](https://en.wikipedia.org/wiki/Kelantan), which is adjacent to Thailand.

 In Malaysia it is only played with four players.